geoffreylewis/personal_profile_page/README.md

 ## Additional Notes

-This was my first time uploading to GitHub (and using GitHub Desktop to do so).
-I even learned how to write/format my first README file (yes, this one that you're reading right now).
-This whole process has been an extremely valuable learning experience for me.
+* This was my first time uploading to GitHub (and using GitHub Desktop to do so).
+* I learned how to write/format my first README file (yes, this one that you're reading right now).
+* All of the code has been successfully run through the W3C HTML/CSS validators; there are no errors.

 ## Author(s)